 Chief Deputy Quigg realized shortly after graduating with the Class of 1971 from Shawnee Mission West High School that a career in law enforcement was his true calling.
 For the next several years he worked toward that goal and in June of 1978 he began the journey when he was hired by, then Sheriff Fred Allenbrand, to serve with the Johnson County Sheriff’s Office.

-Within a year he had graduated the Johnson County Regional Police Academy located at the Johnson County Community College.
-And he had been reassigned to work as a Patrol officer, in the Operations Division.
+Within a year he had graduated the Johnson County Regional Police Academy located at the Johnson County Community College and had been reassigned to work as a Patrol officer in the Operations Division.
 From 1979 through 2011 his career took him from Patrol to the Street Drug Unit, where he served as a Sergeant.
-Back to Patrol as a squad supervisor and eventually promoted to the rank of Lieutenant.
-He served as a Patrol shift commander and Patrol Administrative Lieutenant.
-He also served as the Lieutenant over the Community Policing Unit and was eventually assigned as the Lieutenant in the Criminal Investigation’s Unit.
+He was assigned back to Patrol as a squad supervisor and eventually promoted to the rank of Lieutenant.
+He served as a Patrol Shift Commander and Patrol Administrative Lieutenant.
+He also served as the Lieutenant over the Community Policing Unit and was eventually assigned as the Lieutenant in the Criminal Investigations Unit.